Iowa vs. LSU Predictions & Picks - Women's NCAA Tournament National Championship

 LSU Schedule Analysis

-- On March 31, the Lady Tigers claimed their signature win of the season, a 79-72 victory over the Virginia Tech Hokies, who rank No. 4 in the AP's Top 25.
+- In their best win of the season, the Lady Tigers took down the No. 4 Virginia Tech Hokies, 79-72, on March 31.

-- The Lady Tigers have 10 wins against Quadrant 1 teams, tied for the 12th-most in Division 1.
+- The Lady Tigers have 10 wins against Quadrant 1 teams, tied for the 12th-most in the nation.

-- LSU has nine wins versus Quadrant 2 opponents, tied for the fourth-most in the country.
+- LSU has tied for the fourth-most Quadrant 2 victories in the country (nine).

 LSU 2022-23 Best Wins